The Travels of Ibn Battuta: The Hajj

 He travelled to Mecca overland, following the North African coast across the sultanates of Abd al-Wadid and Hafsid.
 He took a bride in the town of Sfax, the first in a series of marriages that would feature in his travels.

-In the early spring of 1326, after a journey of over 3500 km, Ibn Battuta arrived at the port of Alexandria, at the time part of the Bahri Mamluk empire.
+In the early spring of 1326, after a journey of over 3500 km, Ibn Battuta arrived at the port of Alexandria, at the time part of the Bahri Mamluk Sultanate.
 He met two ascetic pious men in Alexandria.
 One was Sheikh Burhanuddin who is supposed to have foretold the destiny of Ibn Battuta as a world traveller saying "It seems to me that you are fond of foreign travel.
 You will visit my brother Fariduddin in India, Rukonuddin in Sind and Burhanuddin in China.
 Convey my greetings to them".
 Another pious man Sheikh Murshidi interpreted the meaning of a dream of Ibn Battuta that he was meant to be a world traveller.

-At this point he began a lifelong habit of making side-trips instead of getting where he was going.
+At this point, he began a lifelong habit of making side-trips instead of getting where he was going.
 He spent several weeks visiting sites in the area and then headed inland to Cairo, the capital of the Mamluk Sultanate and an important city.
 Of the three usual routes to Mecca, Ibn Battuta chose the least-travelled, which involved a journey up the Nile valley, then east to the Red Sea port of Aydhab.
 (Note: Aydhad was a port on the west coast of the Red Sea at .)
 Upon approaching the town, however, a local rebellion forced him to turn back.

 He returned to Cairo and took a second side trip, this time to Mamluk-controlled Damascus.
 He described travelling on a complicated zig-zag route across Palestine in which he visited more than twenty cities.

 After spending the Muslim month of Ramadan in Damascus, he joined a caravan travelling the 1300 km south to Medina, site of the Mosque of the Islamic prophet Muhammad.
 After four days in the town, he journeyed on to Mecca, where upon completing his pilgrimage he took the honorific status of El-Hajji.
 Rather than returning home, Ibn Battuta decided to continue traveling, choosing as his next destination the Ilkhanate, a Mongol Khanate, to the northeast.

 Ibn Battuta then started back toward Iraq, but got diverted on a six-month detour that took him into Persia.
 Finally, he returned across to Baghdad, arriving there in 1327.

 In Baghdad, he found Abu Sa'id, the last Mongol ruler of the unified Ilkhanate, leaving the city and heading north with a large retinue.
 Ibn Battuta joined the royal caravan for a while, then turned north on the Silk Road to Tabriz.